 Caring and Maintaining Peppers

 Bell peppers do not require a lot of oversight before they begin to flower and bear fruit.
 Water thoroughly and regularly, but don’t overwater the plants.
 Pepper roots do not like to be wet all the time, and rotting will occur at the base of plants that are left to grow in soil that is constantly moist.
 So allow the soil to dry between watering.

-Bell peppers are good companions to many other plants but do not plant with the brassica family.
+Bell peppers are good companions to many other plants but do not plant with the brassica family (in other words, cruciferous vegetables, like cabbage).
 I like to plant peppers with tomatoes, basil, and eggplants as companions.
 Support your plants with cages or stakes because they’ll start to bend once they are heavy with fruit.

 Once the peppers begin to flower, they will begin to bear fruit.
 There are always going to be peppers that are ready to begin growing or are in the middle of growth, so it is important that you carefully remove each fruit from the stem.
 Use sharp scissors or a knife to cut your peppers off the stem, avoiding damage to the plant.
 The longer you let a pepper mature, the sweeter it will taste.

 If you have too many peppers to use at one time, they are easily frozen or dried.